 Our results are also corroborated by previous calculations on the alkaline-earth metals within the CC framework: deviations of our dipole polarizability values from the analogs reported for CCSD(T) calculations with the DKH scalar relativistic correction for Mg, Ca, Sr and Ba in Refs.
 [57,60] fall well below 1%.
 Such a deviation should be mostly attributed to the CBS extrapolation.
-A similar reasonable agreement is achieved with the relativistic CCSD calculations by Sahoo and Das corrected to triples [54], though the latter may not be have have a dipole and quadrupole polarizability values based on the error balance of the basis set saturation, core contributions and cluster expansion in the relativistic CC calculations up to the CCSDT level.
+A similar reasonable agreement is achieved with the relativistic CCSD calculations by Sahoo and Das corrected to triples [54], though the latter may not be highly accurate.
+For Sr atom, an extensive study was carried out by Yu et al. [63], who recommended dipole and quadrupole polarizability values based on the error balance of the basis set saturation, core contributions and cluster expansion in the relativistic CC calculations up to the CCSDT level.
 Our dipole polarizability values deviate from this benchmark by -0.7%, while a larger deviation, amounting to -1.8%, occurs for the quadrupole polarizability and may indicate the increasing importance of the higher-order cluster corrections.

 Correlation of the inner shells has little effect on the DKH values for the polarizabilities, regardless of the CBS extrapolation used to achieve them.
-These results are always less accurate compared to X2C ones, albeit the deviation decreases for the atoms with larger polarizabilities: in the case of the dipole polarizability of Sr, for instance, DKH4-2 agrees with X2C-2 and -1 up to the first digit; the same is valid for the comparison between DKH5-10 and X2C-10 and -28 for Ba.
+These results are always less accurate compared to X2C ones, albeit the deviation decreases for the atoms with larger polarizabilities: in the case of the dipole polarizability of Sr, for instance, DKH4-2 agrees with X2C-2 and X2C-10 up to the first digit; the same is valid for the comparison between DKH5-10 and X2C-10 and X2C-28 for Ba.
 In this latter case, the DKH result is in better agreement with X2C-2, as those results for dipole polarizability coincide up to the second decimal digit.